billstclair/elm-oauth-middleware/README.md

     127.0.0.1 oauth-client-dev.com

-Then you include `oauth-client-dev.com` in the `redirectBackHosts` in the servers `config.json` file.
+Then you include `oauth-client-dev.com` in the `redirectBackHosts` in the server's `config.json` file.

 You must start `elm-reactor` with your fake host: